crest-cassia/oacis/en/tutorial.md

 If the computational host requires additional parameters to submit a job, fields to set these parameters are also shown.
 Please see the next page for details.

-So, let us make a run for this parameter set.
+So, let us make a run for this ParameterSet.
 Fill in "1" and "localhost" for "# of Runs" and "Submitted to" fields, respectively.

 When a run is created, a job is submitted to the computational host in the background automatically.